cgrymala/post-content-shortcodes/readme.txt

 Unfortunately, because of the way the Views plugin processes posts, the [wpv-post-url], [wpv-post-link] and [wpv-post-featured-image] shortcodes do not work properly.
 Instead, you will need to use the [pcs-post-url] and [pcs-thumbnail] shortcodes.

+== Screenshots ==

+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles enabled
+1. An example of the post-content shortcode being used within the Twenty Seventeen theme
+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles disabled

 == Changelog ==

 = 1.0 =